gofynd/fdk-client-swift/documentation/application/PAYMENT.md

 | body | ChargeCustomerRequest | yes | Request body |

-Validates and processes a payment transaction.
+Use this API to verify and check the status of a payment transaction (server-to-server) made through aggregators like Simpl and Mswipe.

 *Returned Response:*